 Despite the ubiquitous images of happy-looking dolphins and laughing children you’ve probably seen before, don’t be fooled by their smiles.
 Dolphins living in captivity are suffering silently for the sake of entertainment.
 If you’re planning to swim with dolphins on your vacation, here are five reasons why you should reconsider.

 1. Dolphins aren’t smiling.
 It’s just the shape of their face.

-Dolphin entertainment forces these curious creatures to live in captive environments and exhibit highly unnatural behaviors, such as “waving,” “tail walking,” and “speaking” by withholding food.
+Dolphin entertainment, like swimming with dolphin experiences, forces these curious creatures to live in captive environments and exhibit highly unnatural behaviors, such as “waving,” “tail walking,” and “speaking” by withholding food.
 Combined with consistent physical interaction with humans, noisy crowds, blaring music, and concrete tanks that affect echolocation, captive dolphins are under an incredible amount of stress.
 This stress leads dolphins to float lifelessly, swim in circles, and gnaw on the concrete walls or gates of their tanks.
 Don’t be fooled by their smiles.
 Dolphins aren’t happy to entertain you.

 2. A life in captivity is no life at all.

 For a wild, energetic dolphin who can swim up to 40 miles a day, any captive facility, tank, or enclosure is too small.
 The tanks that they are confined in are hundreds of thousands of times smaller than their natural home.
 Not only is this space uncomfortable–it can be harmful.
 In hot weather, dolphins are unable to swim to deeper, cooler waters to escape the heat, and the sun’s rays can cause blistering on their sensitive skin.

 3. Swimming with dolphins is not safe for your family, nor the dolphins.